Intercalate in Biochemistry

 A highlight of the year is your practical project, during which you will conduct original research in one of our world-class research laboratories.
-In addition to a wide range of wet-lab based projects, we also offer computer-based projects for students who wish to gain experience in the analysis of the large bodies of genetic and proteomic data being generated by modern high-throughput biological techniques.
+In addition to a wide range of wet lab-based projects, we also offer computer-based projects for students who wish to gain experience in analysing the large bodies of genetic and proteomic data that are generated by modern high-throughput biological techniques.

 - insulin-like growth factors and cancer;

-Students also write a literature review in which they consider current scientific literature and write a report on a selected specialist topic.
+You will also write a literature review on a selected specialist topic.